lkosoff/Cipher-App/README.md

 # DCrypto (Work in Progress)
 Desktop app built from Python and PyQt6
 # Overview
-This side project originally started as three seperate projects: A commandline image steganography encoder/decoder, a enciphering tool, and a monoalphabetic substitution solver.
+This side project originally started as three seperate projects: A command line image steganography encoder/decoder, a enciphering tool, and a monoalphabetic substitution solver.
 I decided to merge all three projects into a desktop app using PyQt for the GUI

 # Ciphers
 The project contains implenetation of several classic ciphers such as Atbash, Vigenere, Railfence, etc.